tianyimasf/pages/_articles/real_disaster_tweets.md

 ## Future Steps

 I want to work on it a bit more in the future to explore text data preparation and handmaking a Transformer model.
 Following a different section of the above mentioned article and other notebooks should serve as a good first step.
-Besides, I also want to try fine-tuning the model, see how different hyperparameters affect the model accuracy, and how other training strategies like using Stratified Fold affect the model outcome.
-In the next article, I will discuss this work, and how I improved the model accuracy from 0.75758 to a consistent and reproducable ~0.786.
+Besides, I also want to try fine-tuning the model, see how different hyperparameters affect the model accuracy, and how other training strategies like using 5-fold Stratified Cross Validation to affect the model outcome.
+In [the next article](/pages/article/3.html), I discuss this work, and how I improved the model accuracy from 0.75758 to a consistent and reproducable ~0.786.

 ![leaderboard](../images/real_disaster_leaderboard.PNG)